kuenishi/cargo-stow/README.md

 Some notes:
 - This project is not related to GNU Stow.
 When I hit on the name cargo-stow, I didn't even know it.
-- `cargo-chef` project has some part common with this project, especitally in the domain of building container images in Rust.
+- `cargo-chef` project has some concept in common with this project, especially in the domain of building container images in Rust.
 For example, cache optimization and such.
-- In some day, I want to make this tool purly hosted with Rust.
+- Some day, I want to make this tool purly hosted with Rust.
 But to prove my idea of simplifying build process, I dared to use Docker as it is the most common tool.
 - This project is strongly inspired by [Ko](https://ko.build/).